MichaelJanTangalin/MichaelJanTangalin/README.md

   <img src="https://raw.githubusercontent.com/Anmol-Baranwal/Anmol-Baranwal/output/github-contribution-grid-snake-dark.svg" alt="Snake Animation" />

 ## About Me
-A driven and adaptable IT professional with a strong passion for technology, committed to continuous learning and growth.
-Equipped with a solid academic foundation and hands-on problem-solving experience, I bring perseverance, dedication, and a proactive attitude to every challenge.
-Eager to contribute my skills and knowledge to support your organization’s goals and drive innovation.
+Seeking a growth-oriented role where I can apply my expertise in application support, database management (MSSQL), and IT operations to help drive organizational success.
+Committed to continuous learning, with a strong interest in expanding my knowledge in DevOps and cybersecurity.
+Eager to contribute to a forward-thinking team while enhancing system performance, security, and operational efficiency.

 ## Working Experience